siejkowski/codepoems.xyz/about/index.md

 # Does these poems actually compile and run?

 Yes, they all compile and run.
 I'm writing them in the Xcode playgrounds.
+You can take a look at the [source code here](https://github.com/siejkowski/swiftpoetry.com/tree/gh-pages/playgrounds).

 However, I've decided to not include the symbols definitions, like classes, variables, methods, functions etc. in the poems.
 I believe they would be mostly just adding the noise to the actual content.
 However, it's just my opinion, and it might very much change in the future! 😄